 In these crazy times, you may be experiencing a heightened state of anxiety.
 Or maybe anxiety is something you struggle with anyway.
 Either way, you’re definitely not alone.
 In fact, anxiety is the most common mental illness in the US, with about 40 million adult cases each year.

-Research shows that meditation can reduce anxiety and stress, among other benefits.
+Research shows that meditation can reduce feelings of stress.
 If you are new to meditation, start slowly with just a minute or two and build up from there.
-There are several apps that can help guide you so you feel more comfortable, like Headspace and Calm.
-Or, take a look at our free FitOn meditations located in the yoga section of the app!
+And good news, you can find guided meditations right in the FitOn app.

 #2 Prioritize Quality Sleep